 We primarily cater to the requirements of the Indian banking sector.
 The primary users of our cash management services are banks, though the end-users of our service come from a wide variety of sectors.
 Nearly all of our total revenue from operations were from customers in the banking sector in Fiscal Years 2020, 2021 and 2022 and for the three months ended June 30, 2022, respectively.
 As a result, our business is both, directly and indirectly, dependent on the banking sector in India.
-The ability of banks to make expenditures on cash management services, offer cash management services to their businesses, which can in turn be impacted by a number of factors, some of which are beyond their control, including changes in interest rates, the performance of the Indian economy, India's GDP growth, inflation, the RBI's monetary policies and GoI regulations, impact of COVID-19 on the Indian economy and the banking sector, domestic and international economic and political conditions, increased default and non-payment rates by borrowers and any financial difficulties they may have in relation to their commercial soundness due to their close credit, trading, clearing or other relationships they have with other financial institutions in India.
+The ability of banks to make expenditures on cash management services, offer cash management services to their business customers and continue to outsource cash management services depends on the performance of their own businesses, which can in turn be impacted by a number of factors, some of which are beyond their control, including changes in interest rates, the performance of the Indian economy, India's GDP growth, inflation, the RBI's monetary policies and GoI regulations, impact of COVID-19 on the Indian economy and the banking sector, domestic and international economic and political conditions, increased default and non-payment rates by borrowers and any financial difficulties they may have in relation to their commercial soundness due to their close credit, trading, clearing or other relationships they have with other financial institutions in India.